-We integrate ESG considerations and engagement insights into our investment processes in all of our products, across all asset classes.
+We integrate material sustainability considerations and engagement insights into our investment processes across all asset classes.
 This enables us to develop a more comprehensive view of both the risk and opportunities a company is exposed to and to factor this into valuations and investment decisions.

-Research and analysis by all of our investment teams includes an evaluation of performance on strategy, financials, material risk and ESG factors, and the interplay between these elements.
+Research and analysis by our investment teams includes an evaluation of performance on strategy, financials, material risk and ESG factors, and the interplay between these elements.
 Insights from engagement with company management, boards, subject specialists and other shareholders and stakeholders - including the extent of engagement progress - is also a key input into this process and investment decisions at a portfolio and individual asset level.
 Such engagement is carried out in a co-ordinated manner both by our investment teams and by EOS to maximise the impact of our engagement.
 The public equities and fixed income teams have access to the reports on shareholder engagement carried out by EOS with investee companies and the broader investable universe and may take such information into account when making investment decisions.

-We believe that ESG-aware investors should not rely on data alone, as it is often backward looking and updated infrequently with at a time lag.
-As such, active ownership is an important pillar of our investment approach.
+Active ownership is an important pillar of our investment approach.
 Engagements can deliver useful investment insights (although engagers and analysts must always seek to avoid acquiring any inside information).
-The voting recommendations and engagement activities of our stewardship team can promote positive change within companies, unlocking hidden value and also providing a forward-looking view of ESG and broader performance that can lead to opportunities.
+The voting recommendations and engagement activities of our stewardship team can promote positive change within companies, unlocking hidden value and also providing a forward-looking view of sustainability and broader performance that can lead to opportunities.

-In private markets, depending on the ownership structure of the individual investments, as a responsible steward, we will either directly manage or engage with the asset to create enduring, responsible wealth, or in the case of our private equity team we may engage with lead General Partners (GPs).
-1 ESG analysis and engagement insights are considered as part of the analysis of each potential investment.
+In private markets, depending on the ownership structure of the individual investments, as a responsible steward, we will either directly manage or engage with the asset to create enduring, responsible wealth, or in the case of our private equity team we may engage with lead General Partners ("GPs").1 ESG analysis and engagement insights are considered as part of the analysis of each potential investment.
 Engagement can be an important source of information about a company or asset prior to investment given the lack of publicly available data in such asset classes.
 ESG factors are also actively monitored after investment and where concerns arise in relation to one of our existing investments, engagement is often a means to both raise concerns with the company and seek to reduce the risk.
 The subject matter experts in the EOS team support the private markets teams in their engagement efforts through their sectoral and thematic ESG and sustainability expertise.
-All our investment activity is supported by our dedicated Investment Office and Responsibility Office, both of which report directly to our CEO.
-Regular meetings are held between the two offices and with the investment teams to ensure proper coordination and ESG integration, including engagement.